 The result: 57% answered that pedigreed firms are less responsive than other firms, and 33% answered they are the “same.”
 Only 11% responded that pedigreed firms are more responsive than other firms.

 The survey results ring true, and are reinforced by other recent scholarship and analysis on the issue, including a Wall Street Journal article titled, “Smaller Law Firms Grab Big Slice of Corporate Legal Work” (“WSJ article”), and an article featured on www.law.com Corporate Counsel blog titled, “In-House Counsel Get Real About Outside Firm Value” (“Corporate Counsel article”).
 As all three articles emphasize, skyrocketing legal fees are a notorious problem in general.
 And corporate executives are increasingly becoming attuned to this issue.
 Indeed, during the in-house counsel panel discussed in the Corporate Counsel article, a general counsel noted that in explaining outside counsel costs to the CEO and CFO of his company, “it’s very, very difficult … to say why someone should [bill] over $1,000 per hour . . .
 It just doesn’t look good.”
-The problem is especially acute in securities class action defense, in which the defense is largely dominated by biglaw firms with high billing rates and a highly leveraged structure (i.e. a high associate-to-partner ratio), which tends to result in larger, less-efficient teams.
+The problem is especially acute in securities class action defense, in which the defense is largely dominated by firms with marquee names – with high billing rates and a highly leveraged structure (i.e. a high associate-to-partner ratio), which tends to result in larger, less-efficient teams.

-Now, as the economy has forced companies to be more aware of legal costs, including the fact that using a biglaw firm often results in prohibitively high legal fees, it is unsurprising that companies are increasingly turning to midsize firms.
+Now, as the economy has forced companies to be more aware of legal costs, including the fact that using a firm with a marquee name often results in prohibitively high legal fees, it is unsurprising that companies are increasingly turning to midsize firms.
 According to the WSJ article, midsize firms have increased their market share from 22% to 41% in the past three years for matters that generate more than $1 million in legal bills.
 Indeed, both Xerox’s general counsel and Blockbuster’s general counsel advocated that companies control legal costs by using counsel in cities with lower overhead costs.